 This paragraph should describe the initial and continuation training requirements to issue a pilot authorisation.
 It should also include a list of personnel who have received appropriate training for the relevant pre-flight inspection tasks and are approved to carry out the preflight inspection.
-This can be demonstrated using a table:
+This can be demonstrated using a table under the following headings: